Piecing together Public Safety and their heroes

 Free event for youths on the autism spectrum returns to Safety Village

-Camp Puzzle is a free, one-day event 10 a.m.-2 p.m.
-Saturday, April 23, centered on providing kids and young adults on the autism spectrum the opportunity to experience first hand the different roles of Public Safety.
+Camp Puzzle is a free, one-day event 10 a.m. - 2 p.m.
+Saturday, April 22, 2023, centered on providing kids and young adults on the autism spectrum the opportunity to experience first hand the different roles of Public Safety.
 There will be fire trucks, police cars, games and much more.
+All activities will be outside.

 The event will be held at the Cobb County Safety Village, 1220 Al Bishop Drive, Marietta.